 Jay Gaidmore is the Marian and Alan McLeod Director of Special Collections at the William & Mary Libraries.
 His primary responsibilities are outreach, fundraising and stewardship, collection development, and management of the department that acquires, preserves, and makes accessible the rare books, manuscripts, and university archives held in the Earl Gregg Swem Library.
 He serves on the Virginia State Historical Records Advisory Board and is active in both MARAC and SAA.
 During his almost twenty years as an archivist, he has worked at the Library of Virginia, Brown University, and UNC-Chapel Hill.
 He received his MA in History from Old Dominion University and his MLIS from the University of South Carolina.

-Jodi Koste is University Archivist for Virginia Commonwealth University and Head of Special Collections and Archives at the Tompkins-McCaw Library for the Health Sciences in the VCU Libraries.
+Jodi Koste is University Archivist for Virginia Commonwealth University and Head of Special Collections and Archives at the Health Sciences Library, VCU Libraries.
 She holds a BA and MA degrees in history from Old Dominion University in Norfolk, Virginia.
-She is active member of MARAC, SAA, ALHHS–the Archivists and Librarians in the History of the Health Sciences, and the American Association for the History of Medicine where she serves as executive secretary.
+She is an active member of MARAC, SAA, ALHHS–the Archivists and Librarians in the History of the Health Sciences, and the American Association for the History of Medicine where she serves as executive secretary.
 Her research interests include nursing history, Civil War medicine, and archival education.

 Aaron D. Purcell is director of special collections at Virginia Tech.
 In addition to serving on the Virginia Heritage Governance Team, he is a member of the State Historical Records Advisory Board, the SAA Publications committee, and active member of MARAC.
 He is the author of six books and twenty articles on archival and historical topics, ranging from working with donors, the early years of the Tennessee Valley Authority, and the slave trade in Appalachia.
 His next book on managing digital programs in libraries and archives due from ALA in the fall.
 He received his MA in history from the University of Louisville, MLS from the University of Maryland, and PhD in history from the University of Tennessee.
 He enjoys quiet walks and tasty beers with family and friends.